-Founded in 1995 and floated at 57p/share in July’14 (raising £8.8m gross), ClearStar (CLSU) is a leading technology provider to the multi $billion job screening (65% of 2016 sales) and drug/medical testing (35%) industries.
-The firm, head-quartered in Georgia (US), employs ~90 staff; and in 2016 conducted 7.8m screens (+8% YoY) on >2.3m individuals across >20k businesses, delivering turnover of $16m (~95% US).
+Founded in 1995 and floated at 57p/share in July’14 (raising £8.8m gross), ClearStar (CLSU) is a leading technology provider to the multi $billion job screening (63% of $17.8m 2017 revenues, up 11% LFL) and drug/medical testing (37%) markets.
+The firm, head-quartered in Georgia (US), employs ~90 staff; and enjoys high retention rates of >90%, and excellent forward visibility reflecting the everyday, low-cost and often mandated nature of its products.